QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 For a general dense matrix without any other structure (i.e. not known to be symmetric, tridiagonal, etc.) the standard approach is to factor the matrix iin order to exploit the speed of backward and forward substitution to complete the solution.

+The computational order of LU decomposition for a dense matrix is :math:`O(N^3)` - the same as Gaussian elimination, but it tends to have a better constant term than others (e.g. half the number of operations of the QR).
+For structured matrices or sparse ones, that order drops.

 The :math:`LU` decompositions finds a lower triangular :math:`L` and upper triangular :math:`U` such that :math:`L U = A`.